-There are learning charges for Years 7-12.
+There are learning fees for Year 12.
 These are used to supplement government funding and make possible such purchases as library books, photocopies of worksheets, reports, sporting equipment, musical instruments and textbooks.
-There is also a technology cost towards computer software/hardware resources, etc.

-The learning charges are expected to be paid by the students in Term 4, 2018 and no later than Term 1, 2019.
+The learning fees are expected to be paid by the students in Term 4 and no later than Term 1 the following year.
 This allows for appropriate resources to be purchased.